 Being fit is the first step to this process, followed by hard work and awareness of your body and its mechanics.

+Can you play without these things?
 Yes – but having a spirit of excellence will take your game to the next level.

 Make sure you if you are practicing ball striking a lot, that you also work on strengthening your core at a separate time.

-Do these 2 quick & easy core exercises.
+Do these → 2 quick & easy core exercises.

-In soccer your hips play a big role in getting more power, so if you keep your core strong you get extra protection to your hips and quad.
+When kicking your hips play a big role in getting more power, so if you keep your core strong you get extra protection to your hips and quad.

 Locking your ankle to get more power